colin-higgins/ChessSharp/README.md

 C# MVC application with an AngularJS front end.

-Due to be transitions to chess-as-a-service utilizing signalr.
+Due to be transitioned to chess-as-a-service utilizing signalr.